BuildFarBox/FarBox-Doc/docs/3 Configs/5 admin and interface.json.markdown

 `pages` will build some clickable tabs.

-If only one item in pages, and a property of this item is `extends: true`, then other pages will inherite from the default interface.json.
+If only one item in pages, and a property of this item is `extends: true`, then other pages will inherit from the default interface.json.

 #### level-2: page